nakul-krishnakumar/vidh-ai/README.md

-# BNS-RAG: Retrieval Augmented Generation System
+# VidhAI: AI Legal Assistant

 ### 🧾 About This Application